Ignaz Walter: Life

 In 1793 he joined the opera company of Gustav Friedrich Wilhelm Großmann, with whom he appeared in Kassel, Pyrmont, Bremen, Hanover and other cities.
 From 1795 he was entrusted as artistic director, and he took over the management of the company after Großmann's death in 1796; the company subsequently performed in Bremen, Hanover and elsewhere.

-From 1804 Walter was theatre director in Regensburg.
+From 1804 Walter was the theatre director in Regensburg.
 He died there in 1822.

 Works

 Walter composed several operas, operettas and Singspiele, and other vocal works, including the opera Doctor Faust (1797).